Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 Branch-led

 A $20B distributor asked for a way to make waiting feel better.
 That brief is straightforward in shape and slippery in substance.
 Waiting where?
 Waiting because of what?
 Waiting that costs the customer what?
-This case is about what happened when the team investigated the brief rather than executing it — and found that the actual problem wasn't waiting at all.
-It was the two specific moments where a wait turns into a betrayal.
+Investigating the brief rather than executing it surfaced the actual problem: not waiting itself, but the two specific moments where a wait turns into a betrayal.
 Fixing those two moments produced two named prototypes, deployed live in real branches, that field staff kept running and started extending after the engagement ended.

 Chapter 01

-A $20B distributor asked for a way to "make waiting feel better"
+A $20B distributor asked us to "make waiting feel better"

-The Pro Pickup (PPU) is the moment a contractor walks into a Ferguson branch to collect an order placed by phone or email.
-Ferguson wanted customer satisfaction in that moment to improve.
-The way they framed it: the perception of waiting.
-That brief is slippery.
-"Perception of waiting" sounds like a problem but isn't yet a design target.
-Waiting where?
-For how long, compared to what expectation?
-Waiting that costs the customer what?
+Pro Pickup is the moment a contractor walks into a Ferguson branch to collect an order placed by phone or email.
+Ferguson wanted satisfaction in that moment to improve.
+They framed it as a perception-of-waiting problem.

 Affinity-clustering board grouping post-it notes into themes: Ease, Modes of interaction, TRUST, Speed, Efficiency and simplicity, We value you — the synthesis behind the eight Counter Experience Principles.